elite-se/plantestic-team-2/README.md

 # Purpose
-Plantestic is a test case generation tool which transforms sequence diagrams written in PlantUML into java testcases with Restassured.
-Each test case checks one procedure of interactions by sequentially invoking the requests and asserting for the responses specified in the sequence diagram.
+Plantestic is a test case generation tool which transforms sequence diagrams written in PlantUML into REST java testcases.
+Each test case verifies one procedure of interactions by sequentially invoking the requests and asserting for the responses specified in the sequence diagram.

 # Minimal Example
 Suppose a minimal sequence diagram with two actors Alice and Bob.
 Alice sends an